maisieccino/ucl-assistant-api/README.md

 # Running Tests

-Run `yarn test:dev` to run Jest in interactive mode where it'll re-run all tests as you develop.
+Run `yarn run test:dev` to run Jest in interactive mode where it'll re-run all tests as you develop.

-To run tests on an ad hoc bases, use `yarn test`
+To run tests on an ad hoc bases, use `yarn run test`